navindevan/tech_time_with_naveen/Session_2025/readme/150225_AzureAIFoundry_README.md

 ## Overview

-In this session, we will explore:
+In this session, I covered:
-  - Introduction to Azure AI Foundry
-  - Azure AI Foundry Architecture
-  - How AI Foundry Works
-  - What can we do with Project and Hub
-  - When to use AI Foundry
  - Model Catalog
-  - Inference Tasks
+ - Playgrounds
+ - AI Services & Agents
+ - Code, Fine-Tuning & Prompt-flow
-  - Demo
+ - Tracing & Evaluation
-  - Q & A
+ - Safety & Security
+ - Model Endpoints, Data Indexes, WebApps
+ - Management Center

+Agenda Highlights:
+  - Introduction to Azure AI Foundry – What it is and why it matters.
+  - Azure AI Foundry Architecture – A deep dive into its components and structure.
+  - How AI Foundry Works – Understanding the workflow of AI Foundry.
+  - What can we do with Projects and Hubs – Exploring their capabilities in AI development.
+  - When to Use AI Foundry – Identifying the right scenarios for AI Foundry adoption.
+  - Model Catalog – Managing and utilizing AI models effectively.
+  - Inference Tasks – Deploying models and performing inferences at scale.
+  - Q&A – An open forum to discuss your questions and insights.

 ## 🗂️ How to Use This Repository